 Let us start our PureVPN review with a look at how the company came into being.
 In 2006, Hong Kong based GZ Systems Ltd. began experimenting with a VPN to help guard against throttling of bandwidth by ISPs of users who stream media or play online games.
 Thus, PureVPN was born.
 In 2007, they started commercial operation of PureVPN with servers in just two locations.
 They quickly grew in users and in number of locations, expanding to sixteen in the first year alone.
-Today they have one of the largest VPN networks with over 500 servers in 180 locations, spread among 141 different countries.
+Today they have one of the largest VPN networks with over 6500 servers in more than 96 locations, spread among more than 78 different countries.
 Their technology has grown as well.
-They have developed custom software for Windows, Mac OS X, iOS, and Android.
-They have a self monitored gigabit network with over 80000 IP addresses available throughout the world for their subscribers.
+They have developed custom software for Windows, Mac OS X, iOS, Android, and Linux, as well as browser extensions for Chrome, Firefox, and more.

 Pricing and Special Offers

 PureVPN used to offer a variety of VPN packages but have now settled on a single one.
 It is sold in three term length plans.
 Like many VPN providers, they have increasing discounts on these plans based on term length.
-These plans are monthly, 6 months, and 1 year.
-This means that currently you can get a month of PureVPN service for $11.95, 6 months for $8.75 per month, and 1 year for just $6.00 per month.
-This means you can save 50% off their regular monthly price if you sign up for a year of their service.
+These plans are monthly, 12 months, and 2 years.
+This means that currently you can get a month of PureVPN service for $10.95, 12 months for $3.24 per month, and 26 months for just $2.08 per month.
+This means you can save 81% off their regular monthly price if you sign up for 2 years of the service.

 They also sell a few add-ons which are as follows: